-- 4.1 The first player to cross the line of scrimmage to rush the quarterback must be lined up seven yards in front of the LOS in the "rush zone" (the seven-yard rusher line will be marked prior to each play,) in order to have straight line immunity.
-The rusher is not permitted to line up directly in front of the snap, he must line up at least one yard to left or right from the rush bag in the middle of the field, to maintain immunity.
-(See 4.2) - 4.2 Any rusher loses protection if he is outside the "rush zone" beginning one yard from either side of the rusher bag and extending one yard out, straight up to the QB (two yards total from either side of the rusher bag).
-The rusher also loses protection if he is lined up on the bag or if he switches sides once ball has been handled by the snap. - 4.3 The rusher has straight-line immunity; the snap must get out of the way and cannot impede the straight-line path even if he remains stationary.
-He can run straight or to either side, but he must avoid the rusher.
-All other offensive players must avoid the rusher. - 4.4 The rusher has the right to run at the QB and take the straightest path, even on a roll out.
-If the rusher deviates from his straight-line path for no reason, he loses immunity.
+4.1 The first player to cross the line of scrimmage to rush the quarterback must be lined up seven yards in front of the LOS in the "rush zone" (the seven-yard rusher line will be marked prior to each play) in order to have straight line immunity.
+The rusher is not permitted to line up directly in front of the centre, they must line up at least one yard to left or right from the centre's leg, from the rush bag in the middle of the field, to maintain immunity.

+see COVID -19 Rules Modifications Addendum 3

+4.2 Any rusher loses protection if they are outside the "rush zone" beginning one yard from either side of the centre's leg rusher bag and extending one yard out, straight up to the QB (two yards total from either side of the centre's leg rusher bag).
+The rusher also loses protection if they are lined up on the centre bag or if they switch sides once the ball has been handled by the centre, unless Team A changes its formation.
+A change in formation is a positional change by a Team A player. see COVID -19 Rules Modifications Addendum 3